 Between 2013-2017 there was a 60% surge in paramilitary style ‘punishment’ shootings and beatings.
 Despite a small dip in the number of these horrific incidents between 2017-2018, the overall trend is one of growth.
 Between April 2019 to April 2020 there was another increase of 13%.
 Becoming commonplace in the province are ‘punishments by appointment’.
 In these situations a family member, or close friend of the ‘offender’, deliver them to a predefined location where their punishment is dealt out by a group of masked men.
 The severity of the punishment will depend upon the nature of the ‘crime’ – anti-social behavior, drug dealing, burglary.
 Commonly, handguns are discharged at the back of knees, elbows, ankles and palms of hands.

-As a response to the rise in dissident terrorist activity I have been developing several bodies of work using the emblem of the three hole balaclava ski mask - a symbol of terrorism in the province.
-The first of those bodies of works is Masks, a series of unique silver gelatin prints made by placing an iPad directly onto light-sensitive paper.
-The resulting soft, yet disturbing images allude to the troubles of the past and stir dark thoughts of a future conflict.
+As a response to the rise in terrorist activity I have been developing bodies of work using the motif of the three-hole balaclava ski mask - a symbol of terrorism in the province.
+The first of those bodies of works is Masks, an on-going series of unique silver gelatin contact prints.
+Made by placing the screen of an iPad, displaying an appropriated image, directly onto traditional darkroom paper, the resulting soft, yet disturbing images allude to the troubles of the past and stir ominous thoughts about the alarming escalation of these violent attacks.